Fact-checked by the onlinepaydaynews.com editorial team

 | CDFI Microloans | 8%–36% | Check or cash | Sometimes |

-Now, here’s one option a lot of unbanked borrowers never hear about.
-Community Development Financial Institutions (CDFIs) are federally certified lenders whose entire purpose is serving borrowers the traditional system ignores.
-The CDFI Fund, managed by the U.S. Treasury, certifies these lenders — many of whom offer microloans under $1,000 at rates that would make a payday lender blush by comparison.
-Finding a CDFI in your area might be the single smartest move you make.
+One option that many unbanked borrowers never hear about: Community Development Financial Institutions (CDFIs).
+These are federally certified lenders whose entire purpose is serving borrowers the traditional system ignores.
+The CDFI Fund, managed by the U.S. Treasury, certifies these lenders — many of whom offer microloans under $1,000 at rates that make a payday lender’s fee sheet look embarrassing by comparison.
+Finding a CDFI in your area might be the single most practical financial move available to you right now.

 Key Takeaway: A typical storefront payday loan carries an APR near 400% according to the CFPB.
 CDFI microloans and NCUA PAL loans offer rates as low as 8%–28% APR — making lender type the single biggest cost driver for unbanked borrowers.